-a.
-Plan Readiness - Initial and Ongoing

-- i.
-The State shall consult with CMS to determine the final procedures for establishing and monitoring initial and ongoing network adequacy to serve the mandatorily enrolled SPDs that ensures compliance with 42 CFR 438 and the Knox Keene Act prior to implementation.
-The final methodology will be developed in consultation with CMS and will include such items as specialist to beneficiary ratios based on data from the COHS, geo-mapping of FFS providers versus network providers, minimum standards regarding access to specialty providers and their capacity to serve individuals, physical and programmatic accessibility of the plan (including completion of facility site reviews before readiness) or other strategies to ensure adequate network resources to meet the needs of the individuals to be served by managed care in RIMC. - ii.
+- a.
+Plan Readiness Initial and Ongoing - i.
+The State shall consult with CMS to determine the final procedures for establishing and monitoring initial and ongoing network adequacy to serve the mandatorily enrolled SPDs that ensures compliance with 42 CFR 438 and the Knox Keene Act.
+The final methodology will be developed in consultation with CMS and will include such items as specialist to beneficiary ratios based on data from the COHS, geomapping of FFS providers versus network providers, minimum standards regarding access to specialty providers and their capacity to serve individuals, physical and programmatic accessibility of the plan (including completion of facility site reviews before readiness) or other strategies to ensure adequate network resources to meet the needs of the individuals to be served.
+December 1, 2010. - ii.
 The State will provide support to CMS in its review and determination of appropriateness of all contract amendments including the provision of documentation.
+Ongoing.

 - iii.
-The State will complete network certifications for each county prior to implementation.
-Each county network certification will be done across the geographic area covered by the county. - iv.
-The State will submit any updates to the network adequacy procedures upon changes. - b.
-At any time, CMS may require mandatory enrollment freezes based upon review of State reports if it is evident that network adequacy targets as defined in the methodology are unmet.
+The State will complete network certifications for each county.
+Each county network certification will be done across the geographic area covered by the county.
+March 1, 2011. - iv.
+The State will submit any updates to the network adequacy procedures upon changes.
+Ongoing. - b.
+At any time, CMS may require mandatory enrollment freezes based upon review of State reports if it is evident that network adequacy targets are unmet.
 At any time, CMS reserves the right to withhold approval of contracts/contract amendments and/or Federal financial participation (FFP) if CMS determines that network adequacy is not met.
-Any available statutory or regulatory appeal procedures will apply. - c.
-The State will submit to CMS for review and approval a list of deliverables/submissions for readiness that is being requested from plans (presently and on regular intervals), and a description of State approach to analysis and verification prior to implementation. - d.
-The State shall submit to CMS its plan for ongoing monitoring of plans, which must include the necessary elements in the network adequacy methodology.
-Beginning in year one of mandatory enrollment, monitoring must occur quarterly, with assessment and reports on network adequacy submitted to CMS no later than 60 days after the close of each calendar quarter until the quarter ending, December 31, 2015 for RIMC. - e.
-The State will submit to CMS for review the State's contingency plan for addressing insufficient network issues prior to implementation.

-f.
-Items Necessary for Plan Readiness:
+Any available statutory or regulatory appeal procedures will apply.
+Ongoing. - c.
+The State will submit to CMS for review and approval a list of deliverables/submissions for readiness that is being requested from plans (presently and on regular intervals), and a description of State approach to analysis and verification.
+November 1, 2010. - d.
+The State shall submit to CMS its plan for ongoing monitoring of plans.
+Beginning in year one of mandatory enrollment, monitoring must occur quarterly, with assessment and reports on network adequacy submitted to CMS no later than 60 days after the close of each calendar quarter until the quarter ending December 31, 2013. - e.
+By April 1, 2011 the State will submit to CMS for review the State's contingency plan for addressing insufficient network issues. - f.
+Items Necessary for plan readiness: - i.

-- i.
 Care Coordination.
-The State shall submit to CMS their procedures for ensuring that each plan has sufficient resources and training available to provide the full range of care coordination for individuals with disabilities, multiple and chronic conditions, and individuals who are aging prior to implementation.
+The State shall submit to CMS their procedures for ensuring that each plan has sufficient resources available to provide the full range of care coordination for individuals with disabilities, multiple and chronic conditions, and individuals who are aging.
 Care coordination capacity should reflect demonstrated knowledge and capacity to address the unique needs (medical, support and communication) of individuals in the SPD population and include capacity to provide linkages to other necessary supports outside of each plan's benefit package (e.g., mental health and behavioral health services above and beyond the benefits covered within the plan, personal care, housing, home delivered meals, energy assistance programs, services for individuals with intellectual and developmental disabilities and other supports necessary).
 The needs may be identified through the risk assessment process.
-Care shall be coordinated across all settings including services outside the provider network. - ii.
+Care shall be coordinated across all settings including services outside the provider network.
+March 1, 2011. - ii.
 Standardized Assessments.
-The State shall provide detailed information regarding the process to conduct health risk assessments for individuals at risk based on FFS data prior to implementation.
+The State shall provide detailed information regarding the process to conduct health risk assessments for individuals at risk based on FFS data.
+April 1, 2011.

 The State shall direct the plans to engage in a preliminary assessment/screen of needs of enrolled individuals within 44 days of enrollment.
+Ongoing.